gehtsoft-usa/PDF.Flow.Examples/Examples/ConcertTicket/ConcertTicket article.md

 ##### Example: ConcertTicket

 # Purpose
 The ConcertTicket project is an example of generation of a Concert Ticket document.
-The example demonstrates how to create a document based on several tables built with using `solSpan` and `rowSpan` parameters.
+The example demonstrates how to create a document based on several tables built with using `colSpan` and `rowSpan` parameters.
 The example also demonstrates how to locate images and data from a data source in the table cells.

 The example source is available in [repo](https://github.com/gehtsoft-usa/PDF.Flow.Examples/tree/master/Examples/ConcertTicket).